Linklaters wins at the FT Innovative Lawyers Awards Europe 2024

 Greg Baker, Linklaters’ Global Head of Innovation commented:

-Shortlisted: Innovation in Data-Enhanced Knowledge
+Highly commended: Innovation in Data-Enhanced Knowledge

-The firm has been shortlisted in the Innovation in Data-Enhanced Knowledge category for its ReportiQ product.
+The firm has been highly commended in the Innovation in Data-Enhanced Knowledge category for its ReportiQ product.
 Linklaters developed ReportiQ, an innovative online platform tailored to streamline the complex due diligence processes inherent in multinational mergers and acquisitions (M&A).
 This tool addresses the challenge of efficiently managing vast amounts of data, diverse teams, and multifaceted processes, ensuring everything is tailored to client-specific needs, delivered swiftly and within budget constraints.

 The platform enhances the due diligence phase by providing features such as real-time tracking of changes in virtual data rooms, an integrated Q&A tool for collecting queries, and capabilities for creating and automating the generation of tailored due diligence reports.
 This not only makes the process smoother but also more efficient.